Diversity and Inclusion Symposium 2023

 March 16 and 17, 2023

 The Diversity Symposium at the University of Arizona is a unique opportunity for faculty and staff to learn and discuss important topics related to diversity and inclusion through hands-on interactive breakout sessions, a keynote speaker, and dialogues.
 Participants gather for facilitated discussions on critical issues affecting higher education, such as unconscious bias, student success for marginalized students, intersectionality and unlearning harmful actions.

 Call for Presenters

-Sessions for the Diversity and Inclusion Symposium will go beyond the rhetoric and prioritize campus strategies, institutional culture, and accountability in operationalizing the values of inclusive excellence.
-Conference sessions will explore the experiences of institutional and community participants, best practices in teaching and learning, identify barriers that are hindering our progress, and promote discussions that are embedded in our systems, structures, and policies.
+Sessions for the Diversity and Inclusion Symposium will go beyond the rhetoric and prioritize impactful practices, institutional culture, and accountability in realizing the values of inclusive excellence.
+Conference sessions will explore the experiences of institutional and community participants; model equity-forward practices in teaching, learning, and mentoring; identify barriers that are hindering progress; and promote interactive dialogues toward transforming individual ways of being as well as university systems, structures, and policies.
 It is imperative that we stay focused on making progress towards a transformation that can be achieved and sustained and efforts that represent more than an illusion of inclusion.

 - Presenters are encouraged to be creative in presentation style, format, and title.
 Participants will have a wide variety of learning styles.
 Highly participatory sessions are generally better received; please remember to include time for discussion.

 - Proposals that cite peer-reviewed academic sources in the development of session content will be given priority consideration.

 - Presenters are encouraged to develop a comprehensive resource handout including theoretical frameworks, authors of significance, seminal readings, news platforms, worksheets, etc.

 Eligibility: Current Staff, Faculty, Graduate Students, Administrative Leaders